Why Choose Spelt?

 properties (as mentioned above), and because of its superior nutritional profile, being 10 to 25% higher in protein than wheat, and richer in the B vitamins and in fibre than wheat.
 As well as many vitamins, spelt contains a broad spectrum of minerals, including manganese, calcium, iron and phosphorous, and also specialized carbohydrates (called Mucoploysaccharides) that are essential for blood clotting and stimulating the immune system of the body.

-Spelt is not de-hulled until just before milling, which protects the grain, enabling it to retain its nutrients, and stay fresh longer.
+Spelt husks or hulls protect the grain, enabling it to retain its nutrients, and stay fresh longer, being de-hulled before milling.
 The health benefits of spelt include support for the body’s immune system, improved digestion with the fibre helping regularity of bowels, increased bone density, improved oxygenation and flow of the blood system, regulating blood sugar levels, reducing high blood pressure and heart disease, improving cardiovascular health, lowering LDL cholesterol, balancing of fatty acids, and improving brain function.

 Spelt is, therefore, such a valuable grain, that a local farmer agreed to grow it